 2. FlightScope Mevo Plus TeeParty Golf Simulator

-This simulator package, put together by The Indoor Golf Shop, pulls out all the stops for less than $10,000.
-It uses the SkyTrak Plus, an upgraded version of arguably the most successful consumer-level launch monitor on the market.
+This simulator package, put together by The Indoor Golf Shop, uses the SkyTrak Plus, an upgraded version of arguably the most successful consumer-tier launch monitor on the market.

 The ST+ system makes a number of improvements over the original SkyTrak including the addition of club data, a faster processor, greatly improved outdoor performance, and additional courses in the software.
 Best of all, no club or ball stickers are needed to measure any data points!